What to do, hear, see | May 31-June 6

 Coinciding with openings at Manifest Gallery – and for the past year, Ledge Gallery – the several blocks in proximity of Woodburn and Madison become a neighborhood happening, including retail shops, bars and restaurants.

-Manifest Gallery opens four separate exhibits Friday evening:
+- Manifest Gallery opens four separate exhibits Friday evening (Exhibits close June 30):

 “13th Annual Rites of Passage:” emerging artists – all current or recent undergraduate students representing 12 colleges around the United States